Ankit-py/Blockchain-WebApp-ethereum-/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+I have not added the node_modules as that was a very big file.

+## Metamask

+Metamask is a ethereum wallet.
+That is used in this project and you have to install the metamask and connect to ganache for the development of this project.\

+## Ganache

+Ganache provides some ethereum accounts with some ethereum values that will be connected to the metamask account.

+## Web3js
+Web3js basicaly works as an intermediate between our frontend(Angular) and Backend (Metamask).